Meet The Board

 Our board is made up of seven elected parent representatives, our principal and one elected staff trustee, all of who are in office for a term of three years.

-Hello, I'm Jenny Lisefski and I have two sons at our school.
-My husband, Benek, and I moved our family to Whangaparaoa in 2015 because we were looking for a coastal community with an incredible school - we feel very lucky to have found all that right here in Manly.
+Hello, I'm Jenny Davy and I have two sons at our school.
+I moved our family to Whangaparaoa in 2015 because I was looking for a coastal community with an incredible school - I feel very lucky to have found all that right here in Manly.

 I am currently in my first term on the board and feel very comfortable and confident with the wonderful state our school is in.
 One of my focuses is Health, Safety, and Wellbeing and I sit on the H&S committee ensuring that the board is following best practice for our students and staff.